ar-met/fastlane-plugin-unity-exporter-dev-project/README.md

 * [iOS Fastfile](./fastlane-build-exporter/iOS/fastlane/Fastfile)
 * [Android Fastfile](./fastlane-build-exporter/Android/fastlane/Fastfile)

 Note that making changes to _unity-build-exporter_ will automatically trigger a re-build as any change to a script would.
-No further steps are necessary to apply changes made to _unity-build-exporter_
+No further steps are necessary to apply changes made to _unity-build-exporter_.

 ### Summing it up
 1) build a new _gem_ for _fastlane-plugin-unity-exporter_